AntonioTorres23/OpenGL_Notes/Instancing.md

 }
 ```

-When drawing many instances of your model like this you'll quickly reach a performance bottle neck
+When drawing many **instances** of your model like this you'll quickly reach a performance bottle neck because of the many draw calls.
+Compared to rendering the actual vertices, telling the GPU to render